 The framework outlines a methodology adopted by the Ministry of Human Resource Development, Government of India to rank higher education institutes in the country.
-FORE School of Management has fared well in this year’s rankings.
+FORE has fared well in this year’s rankings.
 The B-School has been ranked 28th based on Teaching and Learning Resources, ahead of institutes like IIT Bombay, IIT Delhi, and IIM Ranchi.
 The management school also beat IIT Madras and IIT Roorkee along with other renowned institutes by getting ranked 31st based on Graduation Outcome.
 But how can the rankings evolve to reflect a clear picture?
 The Roundtable Conference addressed this crucial question.

 Proceedings began with Mr. A.S.
 Oberoi, Founder President of MBA Rendezvous welcoming the gathering and introducing the theme for discussion.
 Dr. Jitendra K. Das, Director, FORE School of Management, New Delhi was the convener cum moderator for the round-table discussion.
 He familiarized the members with the idea, motive, and end goal(s) of the discussion.
 All the members of this round table discussion have looked at various issues that affect the results of NIRF rankings, and the measures that can be taken to improve transparency and, thereby, credibility.